Linuxfabrik/monitoring-plugins/check-plugins/podman-info/README.md

 **Important Notes:**

-* Podman runs rootless by default.
-Without `sudo`, the check only sees containers of the executing user.
-To monitor containers across all users, run the check via `sudo` (the Icinga Director basket and sudoers file are pre-configured for this).
+* Podman runs rootless by default, and every user keeps their containers and images in their own storage.
+Running the check as root (via `sudo`) reports on root's own Podman, not on the rootless containers of other users.
+To report on a rootless user's Podman, pass `--user=<name>`: the check then runs podman as that user.
+Every line of output names the inspected user, so an empty result against root's storage is obvious.

 **Data Collection:**